yii-extension/demo/README.md

     </a>
 </p>

-Yii Demo Application for Active Record is best for rapidly creating projects.
+Yii demo application for active record with db-sqlite is best for rapidly creating projects.

 ## Directory structure